middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **D. Final Investigative Report**

-1. After considering any written response submitted by either party, or after the 10 calendar day comment period has lapsed without receiving a written response or responses, the investigator will address any relevant issues identified by the Reporting Individual and/or the Respondent, and as appropriate, pursue any additional investigative steps as needed.
+1. After considering any written response submitted by either party, or after the 10-calendar day comment period has lapsed without receiving a written response or responses, the investigator will address any relevant issues identified by the Reporting Individual and/or the Respondent, and as appropriate, pursue any additional investigative steps as needed.
 The final investigative report will be reviewed for completeness by the CRTIX Coordinator or one HRO (not the hearing officer) before it is issued.
 2. The final investigative report created by the investigator will fairly summarize relevant evidence and include as exhibits evidentiary materials as deemed appropriate by the investigator;
-3. The final investigative report includes factual findings and analysis of the relevant evidence, as well as the investigator’s recommendation, based on a preponderance of the evidence standard, as to whether the Respondent should be found responsible for violating the policy provisions at issue.;
+3. The final investigative report includes factual findings and analysis of the relevant evidence, as well as the investigator’s recommendation, based on a preponderance of the evidence standard, as to whether the Respondent should be found responsible for violating the policy provisions at issue;
 4. At least 10 days prior to the hearing referenced below, Middlebury will make available to each party and the party’s advisor, if any, the final investigative report and exhibits for their review and written response; and
 5. The final investigative report and the parties’ written responses, if any, will be provided to the hearing officer in advance of the hearing.